ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 ---
 title: What do I do if my website is down?
 slug: server-error-inaccessible
-excerpt: Diagnose the causes of inaccessibility of your site
+excerpt: Diagnose the causes of the inaccessibility of your web site
-section: Diagnostic
+section: Diagnostics
 ---

-**Last updated 16/07/2021**
+**Last updated 16th July 2021**

 ## Objective